SherlockPsy/Life/PROMPT.md

+Before writing any code, you MUST:

+1. Read AUTHORITY.md
+2. Explicitly restate (in your own words) the authority hierarchy.
+3. Confirm which document currently governs the milestone you are implementing.

+Do not proceed until this is done.

 YOU ARE OPERATING INSIDE A LOCKED REPOSITORY WITH A LOCKED ARCHITECTURE.

 You are implementing EXACTLY ONE milestone of the SherlockPsy Life system.